DrinKaziu/test-react-todomvc/README.md

 IMPLEMENTATION:

 This project was built with React.JS and React Hooks.
-The state is managed with the useState Hook as well as well a custom hook, useInputState.
+The state is managed with the useState Hook as well as a custom hook, useInputState.
 Therefore, there was no need for class components.

 Most of the styling was done with Material-ui with a little custom CSS to show the delete button on hover.